azbukinanadezda/Compesatory-mutations/README.md

 # Compesatory-mutations
-Examples of statistical data analysis and of mapping mutations on certain structure
+Examples of statistical data analysis, figures plots and of mapping mutations on certain structure